 For holidays, some foods are family tradition (for Thanksgiving we have to have turkey, broccoli casserole and cranberry apple casserole) and some are still open for discussion!

-We celebrated our extended family Easter dinner a week early this year.
+More recently we celebrated our extended family Easter dinner a week early this year.

 Maybe you remember the crazy family pictures I shared last year?